8 Best Track Saws – Reviews, Top Picks & Buyer’s Guide for 2022

 RELATED READING: what can you use a track saw for?
 A closer look at different uses

 With our track saw reviews over, the time to decide has arrived.
 Do you want something with raw power and lots of high-end features?
-If so, you could do a lot worse than the best track saw of 2020, the Makita SP6000J1 6-1/2″ Plunge Circular Saw Kit.
+If so, you could do a lot worse than the best track saw of this year, the Makita SP6000J1 6-1/2″ Plunge Circular Saw Kit.

 Of course, there are also great choices out there for buyers on a budget.
 If you want to get something great without spending a ton of money, think about choosing our best track saw for the money pick, the Shop Fox W1835 Track Saw.